|

 Articles in Featuring Felines are written by Certain features on these pages use JavaScript |

 She was taken across the Atlantic, to New York and eventually to Lunenburg, Nova Scotia, where she was transformed with a 2 million dollar refit 1996-97.
 Now she travels the world participating in worthwhile projects, trading goods, delivering educational resources to remote island schools, and acting as a sail-training vessel.
 Picton Castle has taken part in a number of tall-ships festivals, and during 2010-11 completed her fifth round-the-world voyage.
+Although Lunenburg is her usual operating base where most of her voyages begin and end, she is registered in the Pacific Cook Islands, so whenever Picton visits the island of Rarotonga it's often referred to as her home port.
 The ship's cat

 Chibley's adventures

-A similar thing happened on another occasion, following an event in Bergen, Norway, when sailing time arrived and no cat had returned.
+A similar thing happened on another occasion, following a Tall Ships event in Bergen, Norway, when sailing time arrived and no cat had returned.
 Crew members wandered around the streets frantically shaking bags of cat treats, and someone turned up at the ship with a struggling and indignant tabby that was not Chibley!
 It transpired that a Norwegian couple had come across her in an alley, eating a cheeseburger, and thinking she was a stray had taken her home.
 Only when they found out from the news media about the search did they realise they had the ship's cat who, meanwhile, had had a nice cosy nap in their home!
-After that she wore a small laminated business card on her collar with instructions about what to do if she was found wandering.
+After that she always wore a collar when the ship was in port, with instructions about what to do if she was found wandering.
 A cat of character

 or drop in at our Facebook page